Introduction to Applets in Java

 Disadvantages

-- The plugin is required at the client side to execute the applet.
+- The client side requires the presence of a plugin to execute the applet.

-- Without the proper plugin, there is no execution of the applet at the client side.
+- Without the proper plugin, there is no execution of the applet on the client side.

-- Making complex applets is quite difficult and hence is a disadvantage.
+- Making complex applets is quite complicated and hence is a disadvantage.

 Conclusion

 In this article, we see the basic functions of an applet, the lifecycle of an applet, as well as some basic programs as to how an applet runs in the Java programming language.
-There can be very complex applets that can be made and implemented using BlueJ and other software for HTML and CSS.
-We stress more on the theory part of applets rather than the programming concept for applets.
+Developers can create and implement highly complex applets using software like BlueJ and other tools for HTML and CSS.
+We stress the theory part of applets more than the programming concept for applets.

 Recommended Articles